Review your cart

 Kitchen to Living Room

-Most kitchens benefit from moisture-resistant, durable, and easy-maintenance flooring.
+Most kitchens benefit from moisture-resistant, durable and easy-to-maintain flooring.
 Tile is a popular choice for kitchens, as any water or food spills can be easily cleaned up without leaving a stain.
-In living rooms, a lot of homeowners prefer the warmth and comfort of carpeting.
-With floor plans that have kitchens leading into the living room, you may have to create a transition to get both of the flooring options that you want.
+Many homeowners prefer the warmth and comfort of carpeting in living rooms.
+With these floor plans, you may have to create a living room carpet-to-tile transition to get both of the flooring options that you want.

-If you're looking for floor tile in the kitchen, this light-colored ceramic tile is a good option.
-Ceramic is particularly beneficial in kitchens as it doesn't lose its color, is durable under high heat, and is water-resistant.
+If you're looking for floor tile in the kitchen, light-colored ceramic tile is a good option.
+Ceramic is particularly beneficial in kitchens as it doesn't lose its color, is durable under high heat and is water-resistant.
 For the living room, you should try to find complementary colors to the beige of the tile.
-This dark-colored carpeting complements the tile while still providing enough contrast between the two flooring types.
+Dark-colored carpeting complements the tile while still providing enough contrast between the two flooring types.

 Hallway to Bathroom